Chase vs CIT Bank

 CIT Bank is an online bank that offers a variety of savings products.
 Find out how to manage your account, reach customer service, and the bank's current offers.

 CIT Platinum Savings Account boasts a higher APY than its other savings accounts.
-But there's a slight catch.
+But there's a catch.
 Read on to learn how to get the highest APY.

 CIT Bank offers a CD account that has no penalty for early withdrawal.
 Read on to learn about the APY and any requirements or fees that come with it.